 In addition, you can also select, using the option under it, whether to show only the items stored in your OneDrive Pictures folder or all the pictures and videos from any folder in your OneDrive.
 The default setting is “Pictures folder only.”

-If you want to stop Photos from loading your OneDrive pictures and videos, turn the “Show my cloud-only content from OneDrive” switch to Off.
+If you want to stop Photos from loading the pictures and videos from your OneDrive folder, turn Off the “Show my cloud-only content from OneDrive” switch.

 When you return to your photo collection, after disabling Photos from displaying the cloud-only content from your OneDrive, you may think that nothing happened.
 However, you only have to wait as Photos updates its catalog.
 Suppose you have many photos in your OneDrive stored locally on your computer.
 In that case, it takes a while longer than expected.
 Just have patience and wait for the app to refresh, and all the cloud-only content from OneDrive will disappear from Photos.
 To hasten the process, you can close the Photos app, open it again, and wait for it to adjust to your new settings.

 TIP: If you want to learn more about the Photos app, here are 14 things you can do with the Photos app from Windows 10.

 Setting the Photos app to stop showing your cloud-only pictures from OneDrive and iCloud is easy if you know where to look for the appropriate setting.
 The only downside is that the Photos app is no longer the same in Windows 10 and Windows 11, and you need to use different instructions based on your Windows version.
 However, this guide should help you reach the desired outcome.
 And if it doesn’t, please let me know in the comments section.